codevence/fair-wizard-guide/docs/applications/analytics/projects.rst

 Project details
 ---------------

-By clicking on the Project name, we can open that Project detail.
-The Project detail has four tabs and details.
+By clicking on the project name, we can open that project detail.
+The project detail has four tabs and details.
 The tabs are as follows:

 - Metrics
 - Users
 - User Groups
 - Documents

-The :guilabel:`Metrics` tab shows all metrics that are used in the selected Project.
-We can also see contributors, who is contributing to the Project, when and what is the share of contributions.
-The :guilabel:`Users` tab shows all Users that are part of the selected Project and their roles.
-The :guilabel:`User Groups` tab shows all User Groups that are part of the selected Project and their role.
-The :guilabel:`Documents` tab shows all Documents that were generated using the Project.
-There are also other Document metadata, such as format, size, and author.
+The :guilabel:`Metrics` tab shows all metrics that are used in the selected project.
+We can also see contributors, who is contributing to the project, when and what is the share of contributions.
+The :guilabel:`Users` tab shows all users that are part of the selected project and their roles.
+The :guilabel:`User Groups` tab shows all user groups that are part of the selected project and their role.
+The :guilabel:`Documents` tab shows all documents that were generated using the project.
+There are also other document metadata, such as format, size, and author.

-The Project details on the right side show additional Project metadata, such as Description, Phase, Sharing options, numbers of Comments and TODOs, Project Tags, Knowledge Model and Questions Tags.
+The project details on the right side show additional project metadata, such as description, phase, sharing options, numbers of comments and TODOs, project tags, knowledge model and questions tags.

-Lastly we can click on the :guilabel:`Open in Data Management Planner` button to open the actual Project.
+Lastly we can click on the :guilabel:`Open in Data Management Planner` button to open the actual project.

 ..
 TODO::

-    Add screenshot of the Project detail.
+    Add screenshot of the project detail.